 The letter will have other general information such as disclosures about settling debt.
 Creditors and collectors put this information in to cover themselves.
 The bullet items above are what you want to see in a settlement letter to cover yourself.

-Settling with a 3rd party debt collector means you must get the above details IN WRITING, before remitting any payment towards the agreement.
-If the above bullet items are missing from your settlement letter you should request a different letter be sent to you that meet the above specifications.
-If you are a CRN member you have access to your specialist who will assist you in reviewing all collection and settlement letters.
+Settling with a third party debt collector means you must get the above details documented before remitting any payment towards the agreement.
+If the above bullet items are missing from your settlement letter you should request a different letter be sent to you that meets the above specifications.

 Check out this quick video about debt settlement letters:

-Setting up settlement agreement payment dates without the letter.
+Setting up payment agreement dates without the letter.

 Schedule your first (or only) payment for a future day that gives enough time for the settlement letter to reach you by mail.
 10 days or longer would be best.